Understanding Caveat Loans and Second Mortgages in Private Lending

 Once a caveat is lodged on the property title in the private lending process, it acts as a formal notice, preventing any other transactions or dealings on the property without the lender's consent.
 This ensures the borrower can only sell the property with the lender's permission.
 Additionally, if a third party attempts to register a deal on the property, the caveat loan provider is notified.

-Caveat loans in private lending are typically processed quickly, with funds becoming available within a few days after application, offering flexible finance options.
+Caveat loans in private lending are typically processed quickly, with funds becoming available within a few days after application.
 It's important to note that a property can only be used for a single caveat loan at a time.
 Once the loan is repaid in full, the caveat is promptly removed from the property, allowing it to be used for another caveat loan if necessary.

 Benefits of Caveat Loans